Markkimotho/AirBnB_clone/README.md

 * An API that provides a communication interface between the front-end and your data (retrieve, create, delete, update them)

 ## The Command Interpreter
-AKA The Console will be able to:
+The Console we'll create will be able to:
 * create our data model
 * manage (create, update, destroy, etc) objects via a console / command interpreter
 * store and persist objects to a file (JSON file)